Generalized heredity in $\mathcal B$-free systems: Abstract

 \section{Abstract}

 Let $\cB\subseteq\N$ be a primitive set.
 We complement results on heredity of the $\cB$-free subshift $X_\eta$ from \cite{BKKL2015} in two directions: In the proximal case we prove that a subshift $X_\varphi$, which might be slightly larger than the subshift $X_\eta$, is always hereditary.
-(There is no need to assume that the set $\cB$ has light tails, but if $\cB$ does have light tails, then $X_\varphi=X_\eta$ \cite{KKL2016}.)
-We also generalize the the concept of heredity to the non-proximal (and hence non-hereditary) case by proving that $X_\varphi$ is always ``hereditary away from its unique minimal subsystem'' (which is alway Toeplitz).
-Finally we characterize regularity of this Toeplitz subsystem equivalently by the condition $m_H(\overline{\inn(W)})=0$, where $W$ (``the window'') is a subset of a compact abelian group $H$ canonically associated with the set $\cB$, and $m_H$ denotes Haar measure on $H$.
+(There is no need to assume that the set $\cB$ has light tails as in \cite{BKKL2015}, but if $\cB$ is taut, in particular if it has light tails, then $X_\varphi=X_\eta$ \cite{KKL2016,Keller2019}.)
+We also generalize the concept of heredity to the non-proximal (and hence non-hereditary) case by proving that $X_\varphi$ is always ``hereditary away from its unique minimal subsystem'' (which is alway Toeplitz).
+Finally we characterize regularity of this Toeplitz subsystem equivalently by the condition $m_H\left(\partial(\overline{\inn(W)})\right)=0$, where $W$ (``the window'') is a subset of a compact abelian group $H$ canonically associated with the set $\cB$, and $m_H$ denotes Haar measure on $H$.
 Throughout, results from \cite{KKL2016} are heavily used.

 } \blfootnote{\emph{MSC 2010 classification:} 37A35, 37A45, 37B05.} \blfootnote{\emph{Keywords:} $\cB$-free dynamics, sets of multiples, heredity.}